mkforde/hugo-portfolio-demo/README.md

 hugo
 ```

-For those that don't know how to host a static website, use Github Pages that integrates directly into github.
+For those that don't know how to host a static website, use GitHub Pages that integrates directly into GitHub.

 You can even provide your own domain if you purchase on in the future.

 [Host on Github Pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/
 )

-## Acknowledgements
+## Acknowledgments

 - [PaperMod Hugo template](https://github.com/adityatelange/hugo-PaperMod) - sleek theme used for this website.
 - [goHugo](https://gohugo.io/) - static page generator.

-## Additional Resource
+## Additional resources

 - [Favicon generator](https://favicon.io) to generate the icon that you see in the tab bar of your browser.
 - [Canva](https://canva.com) for creating logos for your website.